FPV'S PREMIER INDOOR DRONE RACING LEAGUE

 Underground Drone League is a drone sports league focused on racing FPV drone racing.
 The focus is on legitimizing drone racing as a sport by creating intense, spectator friendly competitions with drones that are durable, affordable, and accessible.

 UDL is a drone sports league bringing drone racing to schools and the mainstream.
-The focus is on legitimizing drone racing as a sport by creating intense, spectator friendly competitions with drones that are durable, affordable, and accessible.
+The focus is on legitimizing drone racing as a sport by creating intense, entertaining, competitions that eliminate variables outside of pilot skill.

 If you are a pilot, you can participate by finding local qualifying races and attending them.
 By participating in these races, you'll get season points which will qualify you for your region's championship race.
 If you do well there, you'll have the opportunity to compete at the national championship!